BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/check-a-portal-is-relevant.md

 ## What it looks like

-The homepage should clearly answer these key questions:
+The homepage should clearly present the following information:

 ### 1. Purpose of data portal